YogiBear52/InVoRo/README.md

 1. The server is using MongoDb.
 If you want to integrate with other Databases, you have to implement your own DB service provider.
 2. The client component will be exposed as a WebComponent component.
 3. The server will run on a docker container.

+Roadmap:
+1. Use Invoro as out Roadmap :P
+2. Release 1 - Show Features, Enalbe voiting system
+3. Release 2 - Privilliges - Be able to edit content